linode/apl-core/policies/README.md

 ### Security in-depth

-OPA policies are a replacement for the native `PodSecurityPolicies` and all defined policies are modeled after the m ost common `psp` setups.
+OPA policies are a replacement for the native `PodSecurityPolicies` and all defined policies are modeled after the most common `psp` setups.

 By allowing the policies to be evaluated by Conftest, platform developers can test manifests with `Local Policy Validation`.
 YAML Resources are verified against defined `.rego` policy rules, using one of the defined constraint value presets as parameters.